fossabot/archetypes/README.md

 >
 > Contributors must follow the [Angular commit conventions][angularjs-commit-message-guidelines-url] in order to support automated `CHANGELOG`, `package.json`, Git release `tags`, and semantic version updates.

+#### 13.3.4.1.
+Prerequisites

 Once a PR has been approved (and passes all checks), topic branches are are merged into `master` on GitHub.

-#### 13.3.4.1.
-Prerequisite: squash and merge into `master` with coventional commit messages

 1. On the GitHub PR page, select _Squash and Merge_.
 2. Add a `<title>`, `<body>`, and `<footer>` that comply with the [Conventional Commits Specfication][conventional-commits-url].